 1. Structure Design Choices for Your Team

-- Strong vs. weak incentives: Weak incentives provide small rewards as a portion of potential earnings and can discourage high performance and drive stars to competitors.
+Weak incentives provide small rewards as a portion of potential earnings and can discourage high performance and drive stars to competitors.
 Strong sales incentives, those that offer large rewards and make up a potentially large chunk of pay, work best when desired outcomes are simple, well-defined and closely tied to measurable performance that reps can control.

-- Group, individual or relative incentives: Group- and team-based pay works well when sales reps are interdependent, but if sales reps operate independently, team-based pay can cause weaker reps to piggyback on star performers or exacerbate swings in pay.
+Group- and team-based pay works well when sales reps are interdependent, but if sales reps operate independently, team-based pay can cause weaker reps to piggyback on star performers or exacerbate swings in pay.
 If there is a balance of individual and team work, these incentives can be weighted in different combinations depending on the situation.
 Relative performance pay can work if the marketability of a product varies in ways salespeople can’t control.

-- Short vs. long quotas: Monthly and quarterly quotas can smooth revenue flow and adapt targets to outside circumstances.
+Monthly and quarterly quotas can smooth revenue flow and adapt targets to outside circumstances.
 Longer periods average out random sales volatility and seasonal demand, but shorter periods encourage reps with short sales cycles to game the system.
 For example, a rep who has already made quota for the month may hold on to a potential deal so that it is counted toward the next month’s quota.

-2. Know Your Employees — And What Motivates Them
+2. Know Your Employees—and What Motivates Them

 Companies succeed in direct parallel to how they incentivize their employees.
 But what motivates employees can vary greatly.
 To be effective, successful sales incentive compensation plans should: